-All 10 residents interviewed stated that they received PREA printed information in a packet upon arrival (all within 1-2 days).
+All five residents interviewed stated that they received PREA printed information in a packet upon arrival (all within 1-2 days).
 The residents stated that staff explained the material to them.
-I also reviewed files for 15 residents.
-All 15 files contained signed acknowledgements that residents received PREA at intake.
-During the previous audit in 2016, I confirmed through interviews and file reviews that residents have consistently received PREA information at intake.
+I also reviewed files for the current five residents.
+All five files contained signed acknowledgements that residents received PREA at intake.
+However, in reviewing files of discharged residents, there was documentation in only three files that those residents received PREA information.
+In discussing the issues with the supervisor, she states that they did provide PREA information to all residents since the facility opened in March 2017.
+However, they did not keep documentation in the resident files until July 2017.
+Eleven discharged resident files did not contain documentation.